dimadin/gravatar-signup-encouragement/readme.txt

 9. Message shown on a registration page (multisite) with default theme and default settings

 == Changelog ==

+= 2.0.1 =
+* Released on 22nd October 2010
+* Fixed issue when blank page was shown after comment is submitted

 = 2.0 =
 * Released on 8th October 2010